woman relaxing in bed after a tooth extraction

 6. How to Prevent a Dry Socket

-• Don’t smoke for at least 72 hours after the extraction.
+• Do not smoke for at least 72 hours

-• Avoiding touching the wound with your fingers or tongue.
+• Avoid touching the wound with your tongue

 Key Aftercare Summary